 Prevention consists of treating diseases like allergy or asthma and following the required treatments.
 In addition, it is important to avoid nasal irritations and to practice good hygiene via nasal washes.
 It may also be helpful to use a humidifier at home to moisturise the nasal cavities.
 If the problem is an allergy, use of antihistamines, nasal aerosols and/or an anti-allergy vaccination may help to prevent nasal polyps.

 Medical treatment is recommended according to the grade of the polyps.
 It may consist of a topical corticosteroid, an oral corticosteroid and/or antibiotics if there is sign of infection.
-If there is no response to treatment, a surgical treatment is recommended; this consists of removal of the nasal polyps and opening of the paranasal sinuses using endoscopic techniques.
+If there is no response to treatment, a surgical treatment is recommended, which consists of removal of the nasal polyps and the opening of the paranasal sinuses using endoscopic techniques.